ethereum/ethereum-org/views/content/dao.md

 You can change these parameters later, choose a name, 5 minutes for debate time and leave the remaining of them at 0.
 A little lower on the page you'll see an estimate cost of your contract in ether.
 You can try lowering the price if you want to save, but that might mean having to wait longer for your contract to be created.
 Click **Deploy**, type your password and wait.

 In a few seconds you'll be taken to the dashboard, scroll down and you'll be able to see your transaction being created.
-In under a minute you'll see the transaction sucessful and a new unique icon will have been created.
+In under a minute you'll see the transaction successful and a new unique icon will have been created.
 Click the contract's name to see it (you can get to it at any time on the *Contracts* tab).

 ![DAO Just created](/images/tutorial/dao-just-created.png)